samuellea/be_nc_news/README.md

 # BE-NC-NEWS

 A RESTful API built using Express and Knex, serving up data from a PSQL database.
-This serves as the back-end for my Northcoders News project, a Reddit-style news aggregation board, found here - <br/><br/>
+This serves as the back end for my Northcoders News project, a Reddit-style news aggregation board, found here - <br/><br/>
 Netlify: [INSERT LINK HERE]<br/>
 Github: https://github.com/samuellea/fend-nc-news